Sued for Debt in California? Here's What to Do Next

 Rosenthal Fair Debt Collection Practices Act (Cal.
 Civ.
 Code 1788)

-FAQ: Debt Collection in California
+FAQ: Debt Lawsuits in California

 How long do I have to respond to a debt lawsuit in California?